-A145.
+A148.
 An Other Matter paragraph may be appropriate when, for example, the scope of the engagement has changed significantly from the prior period and this has not been stated in the GHG statement.

-A146.
+A149.
 The content of an Emphasis of Matter paragraph includes a clear reference to the matter being emphasized and to where relevant disclosures that fully describe the matter can be found in the GHG statement.
 It also indicates that the practitioner’s conclusion is not modified in respect of the matter emphasized.
-(Ref: Para.
-A120)
+(See also paragraph A125)

-A147.
+A150.
 The content of an Other Matter paragraph reflects clearly that such other matter is not required to be presented and disclosed in the GHG statement.
-Paragraph 75 limits the use of an Other Matter paragraph to matters relevant to users’ understanding of the engagement, the practitioner’s responsibilities or the assurance report, that the practitioner considers it necessary to communicate in the assurance report.
-(Ref: Para.
-A119)
+Paragraph 77 limits the use of an Other Matter paragraph to matters relevant to users’ understanding of the engagement, the practitioner’s responsibilities or the assurance report, that the practitioner considers it necessary to communicate in the assurance report.
+(See also paragraph A124)

-A148.
+A151.
 Including the practitioner’s recommendations on matters such as improvements to the entity’s information system in the assurance report may imply that those matters have not been appropriately dealt with in preparing the GHG statement.
 Such recommendations may be communicated, for example, in a management letter or in discussion with those charged with governance.
 Considerations relevant to deciding whether to include recommendations in the assurance report include whether their nature is relevant to the information needs of intended users, and whether they are worded appropriately to ensure they will not be misunderstood as a qualification of the practitioner’s conclusion on the GHG statement.